 1: The Jack McGee Homemade Chicken Plucker

-With a few pieces of scrap wood and some leftover PVC pipe, Jack McGee created his own budget-friendly homemade chicken plucker.
+With a few pieces of scrap wood and some leftover PVC pipe, Jack McGee created his own budget-friendly homemade chicken plucker by grit.
 We recommend this to those who have a small flock of fowls, it works fast, cleans easily and is small enough to store easily.
 If you are recycling materials you have on hand to build this DIY chicken plucker, it could end up costing you nothing for out-out-pocket expenses.

 2: Homemade Whizbang

-At number second we are showing you the DIY chicken plucker that uses a 55 gallon, food grade plastic barrel, a few 2×4‘s, rubber ‘fingers’ and a 3/4 horsepower motor to do all the feather plucking for you.
+At number second we are showing you the DIY chicken plucker by backyardpoultry that uses a 55 gallon, food grade plastic barrel, a few 2×4‘s, rubber ‘fingers’ and a 3/4 horsepower motor to do all the feather plucking for you.
 Patterned after the original Whizbang plucker, these plans allow you to build your own homemade whizbang from scavenged and recycled parts.

 3: Barrel Chicken Plucker